BurkovBA/BurkovBA.github.io/content/blog/2023-09-21-1/index.md

 TODO: check PCA analogy

-TODO: duality between energy norm and Frobenius norm (maximum of energy norm corresponds to maximum of Frobenius norm)
+TODO: duality between energy norm and Frobenius norm (maximum of energy norm corresponds to minimum of Frobenius norm)

 Similarly, we can introduce a notion of **energy norm** of vector $x$: $|| x ||_A = x^T A x $.